 How Tannins Affect the Color Of Wine

 Tannins are the major contributor to wine color.
-When the crushed grapes ferment, the tannins in their solid parts get into the wine must and change its color.
+When the crushed grapes ferment, they get into the wine must and change its color.
 The longer they are in contact with the wine, the deeper will its color become.
 That means that you can estimate the tannin level by investigating wine color: A pale reddish color is an indicator of a low-tannin wine.
 In contrast, a dark purple color is a sign of a high-tannin wine.

 Vintners typically separate the solids of white grapes from the wine must immediately after crushing them.
 That means that tannins have no chance to color the wine.
 Thus, wine from white grapes stays white (or yellowish if you will).
 There is an exception, though: orange wine.
 Orange wine is made from white grapes as well, but it ferments together with the grapes’ solid parts.
-That allows the tannins to color the wine and give it a deep orange tone.
+That results in more intense colors, typically in the orange or light-brown spectrum.

 How Tannins Affect Wine Quality